atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 **The blackpill:  a primer**
 -
-- Fuentesian racial brainrot (e.g. veneer of plausible deniability), inability to understand social mores (they all think they're Patrick Bateman and are incapable of pulling anyone but the truly desperate).
 - This is where I struggle most with Etymology Nerd's thesis.
 The spread of BP ideology relies on irony and humor for plausible deniability and normalization.

 The **blackpill (BP) community** on Tik Tok is made up of mostly pubescent boys and led by a string of recent college/high-school-dropouts called the **Cookieverse**.
 The center of it all is **Cookie King**, who makes stupid absurdist Gen Alpha comedy shorts but has gotten super into BP through the influence of mentors/influencers/grifters like **Clavicular**, **Syrian Psycho**, and **Dillon Latham**.
 They are directly connected to New Right; in particular, Clavicular (or "Clav") has collaborated with Nick Fuentes and Peter Thiel[^2].